-LPTexas supports the right of individuals to seek medical treatment and healthcare of their choice.
+LPTexas supports the right of individuals to seek medical and healthcare of their choice.
 We support a free market, in which government does not restrict access to care.
-We oppose the use of government to force a medical procedure without individual consent.
+We oppose the use of government to force a medical procedure without the individual's consent.

 LPTexas believes in self-ownership.
 LPTexas supports the inherent right of individuals to end their lives with dignity.
 LPTexas opposes the prosecution of physicians and loved ones who participate in consensual assisted suicide.